What You Need to Know

 Adequate and affordable health insurance coverage is the gateway to health care access, and improving the health of individuals and our community.

 While the Affordable Care Act has improved health care coverage and reduced the uninsured rate to 7.2% in Milwaukee county; complex eligibility and enrollment processes call for a community-wide plan to help individuals understand, buy and keep health care coverage.

-About 67,000 of Milwaukee County residents remain uninsured in 2019, and most are eligible for Medicaid (BadgerCare), or subsidies in the health insurance Marketplace.
+About 67,000 of Milwaukee County residents remain uninsured and most are eligible for Medicaid (BadgerCare), or subsidies in the health insurance Marketplace.
 Members of the Milwaukee Enrollment Network (MKEN) are working together to facilitate consumer outreach and education, and provide enrollment assistance to residents in our community.

 Milwaukee Enrollment Network Goals: